Tammy Murphy

-Tammy Murphy (née Snyder; born August 5, 1965) is an American political figure and activist who has been the first lady of New Jersey since 2018.
+Tammy Murphy (née Snyder; born August 5, 1965) is an American political figure, activist, and financier who was the first lady of New Jersey from 2018 to 2026.
 A member of the Democratic Party, she was an unsuccessful candidate in the 2024 United States Senate election in New Jersey to replace Bob Menendez.
 She co-owns the professional women's soccer team Gotham FC with her husband, New Jersey governor Phil Murphy, and chairs the organization.

 Early life and education

 Tammy Murphy was born Tammy Snyder in Virginia Beach, Virginia.
 Her father, Edward, and mother, Jean, a British immigrant and former fashion model, owned what New York magazine described as an "empire" of car dealerships.
 Edward Snyder was Jewish.

 Murphy attended boarding school at Phillips Academy Andover, graduating in 1983.
 She graduated from the University of Virginia in 1987 with a Bachelor of Arts in Communications and English.